 The advocacy groups that represent optometrists and ophthalmologists in Florida share no common ground when it comes to a measure that state lawmakers are considering.

-Help protect Florida's high standards of patient safety and should any similar proposals be introduced for the 2018 legislative session, Contact your legislators: Patient safety is at risk in Florida and ask them to "Vote NO!"
+Help protect Florida's high standards of patient safety by contacting both your Senator and Representative.
+Let them know that patient safety is at risk in Florida and ask them to "Vote NO!"